-Recently we had an issue where we needed to upload large document files through the browser.
+Recently we had an issue with our web design where we needed to upload large document files through the browser.
 Uploading documents through the browser is normally limited to around 10 to 15MB using a simple HTML form and for most users that is sufficient.
 When documents are above this size the file upload will usually fail due to the upload timing out.

 There are various methods to increase the maximum document size that can be uploaded through the browser but we did not know that htaccess could be used to allow large document uploads.
 We thought that FTP or Flash would be the only methods for uploading large files.